pressbooks/pressbooksoss-bedrock/README.md

 - `AUTH_KEY`, `SECURE_AUTH_KEY`, `LOGGED_IN_KEY`, `NONCE_KEY`, `AUTH_SALT`, `SECURE_AUTH_SALT`, `LOGGED_IN_SALT`, `NONCE_SALT`
   - Generate with [wp-cli-dotenv-command](https://github.com/aaemnnosttv/wp-cli-dotenv-command)
   - Generate with [our WordPress salts generator](https://roots.io/salts.html)
+- `PB_PRINCE_COMMAND` - If you chose to install a licensed version PrinceXML on your server, uncomment this line in your .env file.
-- `DOCRAPTOR_API_KEY` - If you choose to use DocRaptor to generate PDFs, enter the API key obtained from them here.
+- `DOCRAPTOR_API_KEY` - If you chose to use DocRaptor to generate PDFs, enter the API key obtained from them in your .env file.
-- `PB_MATHJAX_URL` - [PB-MathJax](https://github.com/pressbooks/pb-mathjax) is a hostable microservice that can generate SVG or PNG images of math expressions for use in EPUB and PDF exports.
-If you self-host, provide the URL of your hosted service here.
+- `PB_MATHJAX_URL` - If you installed PB-MathJax, provide the URL of your hosted service in your .env file.

 7. Activate Pressbooks and any desired themes and plugins via WP CLI, e.g. `wp plugin activate pressbooks --network`
 8. Log in to your new Pressbooks network at `https://example.com/wp/wp-login.php`